robbintt/outlines/praxes/vim_registers_for_macro_templates.md

 ##### Methods for Copying Macros

+A macro doesn't really exist in vim, it's really a register that is played back with the macro key.

 1. On any empty line, you can paste an existing register, `j`, into another register, `l`: `"jp"ldd`
 2. In `ex mode`, use the command: `:let @l=@j`